 Description

-DESCRIPTION: the memorial comprises a Latin cross on a substantial tapering column with an elaborately carved capital, an octagonal plinth and a three-stepped octagonal base.
-On the face of the cross is a relief-carved Sword of Sacrifice.
+The memorial features a Latin cross atop a substantial tapering column with an intricately carved capital, an octagonal plinth, and a three-stepped octagonal base.
+On the front of the cross, there is a relief-carved Sword of Sacrifice.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.